 Do you have some unusual ideas for saving money?

-Share them in the comments section below and maybe you’ll inspire someone else!
+How do you save money in unusual ways?
+What frugal thing do you do that nobody else is doing?
+Share them in the comments section below, and maybe you’ll inspire someone else!

 Daisy Luther is a coffee-swigging, adventure-seeking, globe-trotting blogger.
 She is the founder and publisher of three websites.
 1) The Organic Prepper, which is about current events, preparedness, self-reliance, and the pursuit of liberty; 2) The Frugalite, a website with thrifty tips and solutions to help people get a handle on their personal finances without feeling deprived; and 3) PreppersDailyNews.com, an aggregate site where you can find links to all the most important news for those who wish to be prepared.
 Her work is widely republished across alternative media and she has appeared in many interviews.